2017 George Marti Award for Engineering Excellence

 (Published August 2017)

 Texas broadcast engineer Errol Coker has worked at many AM and FM facilities in his 60+ years of being in the industry and he has done it all – engineering, on-air work and management.
-His long career has always been centered on the quality, integrity and betterment of the art and science of Radio.

 He started his career at KNET-AM Palestine on his sixteenth birthday, taking transmitter readings and announcing from the time school was out until 10 pm.